negarfathi/DomainSolver/README.md

 # DomainSolver
-A Comprehensive Framework for Automatically Generating Domain-oriented Test Suites
+A Constraint Solver to Determine the Domain for Complex Data Types